 Mosaics in the Cathedral of Santa Maria Dell'Assunta

 Torcello's cathedral was built in 639 and has a tall 11th-century bell tower that dominates the skyline.
 Inside the cathedral are stunning Byzantine mosaics from the 11th to the 13th centuries.
 One of the most impressive is the depiction of the Last Judgement.
 From the boat stop, the main path leads to the cathedral, less than a 10-minute walk.
 The cathedral is open daily from 10:00 to 17:30.
-Currently (2012), admission to the cathedral is 5 euro and an audio guide is available for two euro.
-There is an additional charge to climb up the bell tower but in 2012 it was closed for renovation.
+There is an additional charge to climb up the bell tower.

 Also on the island are several short walking paths and the Devil's Bridge, Ponte del Diavolo, with no side railings.

 Torcello is a short boat ride from the island of Burano on Vaporetto line 9 that runs between the two islands every half hour from 8:00 until 20:30.
 If you plan to visit both islands, it's best to buy an island transportation pass when you leave from Fondamente Nove.

 Visitors can eat lunch or stay in the upscale and historic Locanda Cipriani, a unique place to stay after the visitors have gone for the day.
 It was here in 1948 that Ernest Hemingway wrote part of his novel, Across the River and Through the Trees, and the hotel has hosted many other famous guests.
 Another place to stay is Bed and Breakfast Ca' Torcello.

 Restaurants where you can have lunch on the island: